FactomProject/Testing/examples/go/poloniex/README.md

 export GOPATH=$HOME/go
 export PATH=$PATH:$GOPATH/bin
 ```
-**logout and login**.
+**Logout and login**.
 This is the most straightforward way to run/test these changes.

 ### Install Factom